lbnlp/NERRE/doping/readme.md

 ```bash
 $: pip install -r requirements.txt
 ```
-*Note: The LLM used in this work is GPT-3, which is dependent on the OpenAI API.
+*Note: An LLM used in this work is GPT-3, which is dependent on the OpenAI API.
 The format of the API may change over time and we do not guarantee the API will continue working as is shown here.*

 ## Example usage: Train your own model to obtain similar results to those shown in the paper